GrosvenorTechnology/OemAccessApi/documentation/Entities/AccessControlUser.md

 ### Attributes

-A user can have zero or more attributes associated to them, these attributes are used to specify specific behaviours for the user.
+A user can have zero or more attributes associated to them, these attributes are used to specify specific behaviors for the user.
 A common example of these is the *blind* attribute that will cause a portal to use a sounder rather than the LED for indication.